bobgeorgethe3rd/freesewing/designs/waistbandstraight/README.md

 # @freesewing/waistbandstraight

-Straight waistband to be used in other designs
+Straight Waistband to be used in other designs